 - If pulse or signs of circulation such as breathing and movement are present, check for normal breathing.

-- AED will automatically evaluate victim’s heart rhythm after one minute.
+- AED will automatically evaluate the victim’s heart rhythm after one minute.

 - Continue cycles of heart rhythm evaluations, shocks (if advised) and CPR until professional help arrives.

-- Victim must be transported to hospital.
-Leave AED attached to victim until EMS arrives and disconnects AED.
+- The victim must be transported to the hospital.
+Leave AED attached to the victim until EMS arrives and disconnects AED.

 - Ongoing check of AED Operational status:

-- Public Safety Department will be responsible for checking the status of AED’s and availability of additional supplies on each shift and document such on Public Safety Log.
+- Public Safety Department will be responsible for checking the status of AED’s and availability of additional supplies on each shift and document such as the Public Safety Log.